BrunoCarvalhoAlvim/BrunoCarvalhoAlvim/README.md

 - 👋 Hi, I’m @BrunoCarvalhoAlvim
 - 👀 I’m interested in computers and learning how to learn
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Kubernetes, Docker, Go, Python .....
 - 📫 How to reach me brunocarvalhoalvim@gmail.com

 <!---